Last updated March 12, 2021

 Changing the grade option for any course is a big deal.
 Read the following carefully before making your decision:

-- FOR THE ENTIRETY OF THE FALL 2020 SESSIONS, ALL UC MERCED UNDERGRADUATE PROGRAMS (with the exception of GASP) HAVE AGREED TO ACCEPT P/NP GRADES: UC Merced degree programs typically require students to utilize the letter grade option for all of their required courses.
-All undergraduate degree programs, with the exception of GASP, have agreed to temporarily waive this requirement for all Fall 2020 sessions.
-GASP students should contact their academic advisor for further information.
+- ALL UC MERCED UNDERGRADUATE PROGRAMS (with the exceptions listed below) HAVE AGREED TO ACCEPT P/NP GRADES: UC Merced degree programs typically require students to utilize the letter grade option for all of their required courses.

 - STUDENTS WHO PLAN TO APPLY FOR POSTGRADUATE/PROFESSIONAL STUDY — Letter Grade requirement.
 There is a chance that medical/professional/graduate schools may not accept a grading option of P/NP for some courses (referenced as “letter grade” requirement risk in the flowchart below).